 Coherence of development policies

 Nationally, the Interministerial Committee for Development Cooperation (ICDC) is responsible for pan-governmental coordination on development cooperation and the coherence of development policies.
-The ICDC works in close partnership with both the Interdepartmental Commission on Sustainable Development (ICSD), with which it held an initial joint workshop in June 2020, and with the Interministerial Committee on Human Rights (ICHR).
+The ICDC works in close partnership with both the Interdepartmental Commission on Sustainable Development (ICSD) and the Interministerial Committee on Human Rights (ICHR).
+In this context, in 2021 Luxembourg Development Cooperation adopted two thematic strategies, namely the “Gender Strategy” and the “Environment and Climate Change Strategy”, which will serve as a compass for its interventions.

-For its part, the Chamber of Deputies continues to play an important role regarding governance and policy coherence by providing overall scrutiny through regular dialogue with government.
+The Chamber of Deputies continues to play an important role in governance and policy coherence by providing overall oversight through regular liaison with the government.